KAJI - User Guide

 Rescheduling a chapter allows you to reschedule a chapter to an earlier or later date than the specified due date.

-command, followed by the due date that you want to reschedule the chapter to.
+You can do so by using the reschedule command, followed by the due date that you want to reschedule the chapter to.

 Format: reschedule CHAPTER_INDEX DATE